peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeMapper.md

         System.Type type,
         PeterO.Cbor.ICBORConverter<T> converter);

 Registers an object that converts objects of a given type to CBOR objects (called a CBOR converter).
+If the CBOR converter converts to and from CBOR objects, it should implement the ICBORToFromConverter interface and provide ToCBORObject and FromCBORObject methods.
+If the CBOR converter only supports converting to (not from) CBOR objects, it should implement the ICBORConverter interface and provide a ToCBORObject method.

 <b>Parameters:</b>